Light Control Feature Set#

 Make sure that there are no light device ID conflicts.

-Specify whether you want to control the light device using current or voltage via the
+If you use a Basler SLP Strobe Controller, specify whether you want to control the light device using current or voltage via the

 This ensures that your light will not get damaged and that you can safely use the whole current range of your light using the